adiql/US-ICOs-classifier/README.md

 # US-ICOs-classifier
-Repository contains US ICO classification attemps from 2016 till middle 2022.
+Repository contains US ICO classification attempts from 2016 till middle 2022.

-Dataset was downloaded from Bloomberg platform, which is top sources for this market.
+Dataset was downloaded from Bloomberg platform, which is one of top sources for this market.